-13. For an employee who is under the age of 18 and commences employment after 1 December 2000, the employer should enrol the employee to become a member of a registered scheme on or before the first 60 days of employment or the day on which the employee attains the age of 18, whichever is the later.
+- 13. For a relevant employee who is under the age of 18 and commences employment after 1 December 2000, the employer should enrol the employee to become a member of a registered scheme on or before the first 60 days of employment or the day on which the employee attains the age of 18, whichever is the later.
 In the event that the employee attains the age of 18 within the first 30 days of employment, the employer should make mandatory contributions from the employee's 18th birthday and the employee should make mandatory contributions from the 31st day of employment.
-In case that the employee attains the age of 18 after the first 30 days of employee should make mandatory contributions from the 31st day of employment.
-In case that the employee attains the age of 18 after the first 30 days of employment, both the employee attains the age of 18 after the first 30 days of employment, both the employee attains the age of 18 after the first 30 days of employment, both the employee attains the employee should make mandatory contributions from the 18th birthday of the employee.

-14. For example, an employee commences employment on 15 December 2000 attains the age of 18 on 1 January 2001.
+In case that the employee attains the age of 18 after the first 30 days of employment, both the employer and the employee should make mandatory contributions from the 18th birthday of the employee. - 14.
+For example, a relevant employee commences employment on 15 December 2000 attains the age of 18 on 1 January 2001.
 The employer should enrol the employee on or before 12 February 2001 (i.e. the 60th day of employment) to become a member of a registered scheme.
 As the employee attains the age of 18 within the first 30 days of employment (i.e. 13 January 2001), the employer should make mandatory contributions for the employee from 1 January 2001 (i.e. the employee's 18th birthday) and the employee should make mandatory contributions from the 31st day of employment (i.e. 14 January 2001).